-Interest for 203K construction loans are on the rise as buyers are learning its benefits from lenders and realtors.
-This program not only creates great value for home buyers, but it allows buyers to put their own design, décor, and amenities into the home they are purchasing.
+Interest for 203K services and construction loans are on the rise as buyers are learning about its benefits from lenders and realtors.
+The 203K services and construction loan program not only creates great value for home buyers, but it allows buyers to put their own design, décor, and amenities into the home they are purchasing.

 Single detached homes, multi-tenant, and mixed-use properties are all eligible for the 203K loan program.
 Condos were recently added to the list of eligible properties.
 Manufactured homes are eligible.

 The list of allowable improvements is very broad.
 It includes room additions; kitchen and bathroom remodels; and electrical, plumbing, heating, A/C, and roofing repairs or replacement.
 It’s so broad, in fact, it even allows for houses to be taken down to the framing and rebuilt.

 Two improvement lists are typically generated: the “wish list” by the buyer and one encompassing HUD minimum guidelines for health and safety that’s created by the 203K services consultant.
 The property must be habitable upon completion.
 The two lists are combined into one list for contractors to bid on.

 Initially two financial issues must be considered, the loan qualification and the valuation process.
 The buyer consults with the lender based on credit and financial review what the loan amount they will qualify for.
 If the loan qualification does not meet the total costs, then the construction bid may have to be reduced.
 The construction bid still must retain HUD health and safety issues.

 Once a finalized construction bid is complete, it’s forwarded to the 203k consultant and lender for the valuation process.
 The mortgage maximum needs to be calculated to underwrite a 203K mortgage loan.
 It’s principally based on the appraisal with improvements (construction).
 The mortgage maximum is based on the 110% of this appraisal.